Marrick & Reeth

 is practically a full-time occupationand an exhausting one.
 If life didnt keep getting in the way, maybe I could make more progress with the book!
 Now Im

-which are blatantly a year or more ahead of the actual meter readings.
+which are blatantly several years ahead of the actual meter readings.
 Its far from clear to me that privatizing the utilities really did the customer any favours, but

 thats a whole other conversation.